dilan-dio4/lottie-light-react/README.md

 ## Tests

-Run the tests using the `yarn test` command.
+Run the tests using the `pnpm run test` command.

 ### Coverage report
 ```text